 We make every effort to ensure that our campuses are safe on co-op days.
-We utilize a group of primarily dads (but also moms) who serve on our security team.
+We utilize a group of moms and/or dads who serve on our security team.
 These parents watch over the campus and alert the leadership team of any concerns.
-All parents and students of Cornerstone Co-Op will be issued ID badges with name and grade.
+All parents and students of Cornerstone Co-Op will be issued a name tag sticker at checkin.
 These should be worn during co-op meeting days.
-Shoud you lose your lanyard, you will be charged $5 for a new one.
-Most parents keep theirs in their vehicle so they do not get lost during the week.

 Do you accommodate children with special needs or learning differences?

 The terms “special needs” and “learning differences” cover a vast array of diagnoses.
 Children with special needs may have mild learning differences or profound mental challenges; food allergies or terminal illness; developmental delays that catch up quickly or remain entrenched; occasional panic attacks or serious psychiatric problems.
-Because most parent-teachers are not equipped to teach or maintain discipline in classrooms containing children with severe learning differences, please prayerfully consider if Cornerstone is right for your special needs child before enrolling.
-Depending on the parent, teacher, and the Leadership Team’s assessment of a child’s ability to participate in classes with minimal disruption to the learning process, it may be necessary for the parent of any child to be assigned as a helper or teacher in some or all of their child’s classes.
+Because most parent-teachers are not equipped to teach or maintain discipline in classrooms containing children with severe learning differences, please prayerfully consider if Cornerstone is right for your special needs child before applying.
+Depending on the parent, teacher, and the Board’s assessment of a child’s ability to participate in classes with minimal disruption to the learning process, we may not be able to acommodate these needs.

 My child is very interested in one of the High School classes but is not yet in High School, can he/she sign up?